Malocclusion in Children

 - Teeth grinding

 - Loss of baby teeth too soon or very late

 - Tooth decay

 How is malocclusion diagnosed in a child?

 Your child’s healthcare provider can often diagnose malocclusion with a full health history and physical exam.
-He or she will likely refer your child to a dentist or an orthodontist for full evaluation and treatment.
+They will likely refer your child to a dentist or an orthodontist for full evaluation and treatment.
 Orthodontists are specially trained dentists.
 They treat the irregularities of the teeth, bite, and jaws.

 Your child may also need:

 - X-rays.
 This test makes images of internal tissues, bones, and teeth.

 - Impressions of the teeth.
 These are imprints of the teeth made with plaster poured in a mold.
 They help evaluate the malocclusion.